nuagex/nuagex-labs/0860-VNS-Monitoring-Dual-Underlays/README.md

 ![lab](./images/image.png)

-The lab models an Organization with a headquarters (HQ) and a branch sites deployed over single underlay (Internet).
+The lab models an Organization with a headquarters (HQ) and a branch sites deployed over dual underlay (Internet,MPLS).

 Both the HQ and the branchs are equipped with a Nuage Networks NSG.
 The headquarters site user devices and branch offices user devices are emulated using the [Branch-PC image](https://nuagenetworks.zendesk.com/hc/en-us/articles/360010244033) which allows to generate and analyze traffic as well as run some real-world applications.
 Although the devices are not needed to demonstrate the features of a joint solution, they are used here as the Installer PCs to automatically bootstrap the NSGs.